-Loved… That is what the iconic Sheila Varian would have felt, had she been at her usual place at this year’s Varian Ranch Summer Jubilee in Arroyo Grande, CA. She would have watched “her horses”, and marveled at all that she had accomplished with her vision of bringing about a specific and strong line of Arabian horses that will live on forever.
+Loved… That is what the iconic Sheila Varian would have felt, had she been at her usual place at this year’s Varian Ranch Summer Jubilee in Arroyo Grande, CA. She would have watched “her horses”, and marveled at all that she had accomplished with her vision of bringing about a specific and strong line of Arabian horses.

 Ride along with us as we experience both this year’s special Summer Jubliee which took place August 6-7, 2016, as well as a look back on Sheila’s life, through the eyes and hearts of a few special attendees.